brpandey/merkel/README.md

 ## Noteworthy

 * Uses AVL rotations to keep the tree balanced
-* Initial creation from list creates a balanced tree without any initial rotations or rehashings
+* Creation from list creates a balanced tree without any initial rotations or rehashings

 ## Usage